 We’ve mentioned a few times that Mount Olive is a pretty big dill, thanks to the massive pickle company that calls it home.
 You can learn more about this in April during the NC Pickle Festival.

 Nags Head is known for Jockeys Ridge State Park, the iconic Jennette’s Pier, and nearby Bodie Island Lighthouse.
 Some of our favorite places to eat in Nags Head include Grits Grill and Tortugas Lie, and there are tons more places to dig into.

-Oh, and you can hunt for all the bear statues in town.
+Speaking of landmarks, you can also hunt for all the bear statues in New Bern.
 There’s also the waterfront and tons of local restaurants like Persimmons, Baker’s Kitchen, and more worth exploring for at least a weekend!

 You can also grab a beer at New Village Brewery and soak up some backstory at Oriental’s History Museum.

 Smithfield is just a short drive from Raleigh and sits above the I-40/I-95 split.
 The Ava Gardner Museum is one great reason to stop in Smithfield, and you’ll agree when visiting this interesting tribute to the iconic Johnston County native.

 Home to the North Carolina Fourth of July Festival, Southport is worthy of all the TV shows and films that have used it as a backdrop.
 You can hang out by the waterfront all day long and visit one of the North Carolina Maritime Museum locations here.

 Southport is also where you go to reach Bald Head Island via ferry.

 Read More: July in North Carolina

 Carvers Creek State Park sits near the town of Spring Lake and is one of our favorite places to walk in the woods.
 The Cumberland County town also hosts the annual Sandhills Sankofa Festival in April and September’s Renaissance Faire.